Back to California

 Plain English Breakdown

-This law requires CalEPA to oversee a voluntary registry for tracking greenhouse gas emissions related to water and energy use, and allows CalEPA to contract with nonprofit organizations to manage this registry.
+This law requires CalEPA to oversee a registry for tracking greenhouse gas emissions related to water and energy use, and allows CalEPA to contract with a nonprofit organization for up to three years at a cost of $2 million to help manage the registry.

 What This Bill Does

-• Requires the California Environmental Protection Agency (CalEPA) to oversee the administration of a registry that tracks greenhouse gas emissions from the connection between water and energy use.
+• Requires CalEPA to oversee the administration of a registry that tracks greenhouse gases from the connection between water and energy use.

-• Allows CalEPA to enter into a new contract for up to $2 million with a qualified nonprofit organization to manage the registry.
+• Allows CalEPA to sign a contract with a nonprofit organization for up to three years, costing no more than $2 million, to help manage the registry.

 Who It Names or Affects